georgzurbonsen/B4P_Distribution/README.md

 A language and engine for processing tabular data

 ### Installation
-1. Click on the  B4P installation file of choice (Win, Mac, Linux) and download
+1. Click on the  B4P installation file of choice (Win, Mac, Linux) and click 'download raw file' from Github
-2. Double-click the downloaded file; this will unzip as 'b4p_installation'
+2. On your local computer, double-click the downloaded file; this will unzip as 'b4p_installation'
 3. In the terminal, change directory to 'b4p_installation'
 4. Type './setup' to launch setup program